osi1880vr/prompt_quill/README.md

 Right now there are just a few examples, but if you change the Query and Answer to your type of prompts, it will generate prompts corresponding to your preferred style.
 You might need to experiment with this but during development, I learned that with this you can get a powerful tool to make it generate prompts as close as possible to your style.

+There is now 2 different templates that will show how much difference you can get by changing the character. template_a tends to create story telling prompts, while template_b will create lists of concepts as most of SD prompters do.

 # Simple prompt vs Prompt Quill prompt